elastic/ecs/rfcs/text/0017-remove-log-original.md

 and are included for completeness.

 These are the raw texts of entire events, for example a log message.
-They differs from the extracted `message` field in that no processing has been applied and the field is not indexed by default.
+They differ from the extracted `message` field in that no processing has been applied and the field is not indexed by default.
 The field can still be retrieved from `_source` and is well-suited to demonstration of log integrity or in a re-index pipeline